-- 1. The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period: Please see Table 5. - 2.
-The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period: Please see Table 5. - 3.
+- 1. The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period: Please see Table 6. - 2.
+The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period: Please see Table 6. - 3.
 The amount of property transactions and the amount of the resultant gains or losses: None. - 4.
-The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: None. - 5.
-The highest balance, balance at the end of period, interest rate range, and total current period interest with respect to financing of funds: See Table 1.
+The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: Please see Table 2. - 5.
+The highest balance, balance at the end of period, interest rate range, and total current period interest with respect to financing of funds: See Table 1. - 6.
+Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services.:None.

-Shares
+Sha ares

 Name of Major Shareholder Number of Shares Number of Shares

-Percentage of Percentage of
+Percentage of Percentage

 CROWN HARVEST COMPANY LIMITED 12,204,000 18.47%

 Yunta Bank as Trustee of Luckmore Invetment Limited Account 7,779,000 11.77%

 Black Dragon Assets Limited 4,478,400 6.77%

 Chairman Management Corp.
 3,999,000 6.05%